-An instance of I2 Belief goes out of existence when the instance E39 Actor changes its I6 Belief Value about one or more of the propositions in the associated instance of I4 Proposition Set.
-Should the instance of E39 Actor continue to hold the same opinion about other propositions in the associated I4 Proposition Set then a new instance of I5 Inference Making would create a new instance of I2 Belief.
-The new instance of I5 Inference Making would use the original instance of I2 Belief as a premise.

-Properties: J4 that (is subject of): I4 Proposition Set

-J5 holds to be (is held by): I6 Belief Value

-I3 Inference Logic

-Subclass of: E89 Propositional Object

-Scope note: This class comprises the rules used as inputs to I5 Inference Making.
+I1 Argumentation Subclass of: E13 Attribute Assignment Superclass of: S4 Observation 15 Inference Making/S5 Inference Making I7 Belief Adoption Scope note: This class comprises the activity of making honest inferences or observations.
+An honest inference or observation is one in which the E39 Actor carrying out the I1 Argumentation justifies and believes that the I6 Belief Value associated with resulting I2 Belief about the I4 Proposition Set is the correct value at the time that the activity was undertaken and that any I3 Inference Logic or methodology was correctly applied.
+Only one instance of E39 Actor may carry out an instance of I1 Argumentation, though the E39 Actor may, of course, be an instance of E74 Group.
+Properties: J2 concluded that (was concluded by): I2 Belief Examples: My classification and dating of this bowl (I5) My adoption of the belief that Dragendorff type 29 bowls are from the 1st Century AD (I7) I2 Belief Subclass of: E2 Temporal Entity Superclass of Scope note: This class comprises the notion that the associated I4 Proposition Set is held to have a particular I6 Belief Value by a particular E39 Actor.
+This can be understood as the period of time that an individual or group holds a particular set of propositions to be true, false or somewhere in between.
+Properties: J4 that (is subject of): I4 Proposition Set J5 holds to be: I6 Belief Value Examples: My belief that Dragendorff type 29 bowls are from the 1st Century AD Dragendorff's belief that type 29 bowls are from the 1st Century AD I3 Inference Logic Subclass of: E89 Propositional Object Superclass of: Scope note: This class comprises the rules used as inputs to I5 Inference Making.
 In this context the term "logic" is used in the most general sense of the Greek term, and not in the mathematical sense only.
 Examples are the direct application of formal logic, mathematical theories and calculus, formal or informal default reasoning based on default values associated with categories, probabilistic reasoning based mathematical models and assumed or observed frequencies for certain categories, application of theoretical social models and comparisons with "cultural parallels", etc. An instance of Inference Logic could also be a reference to the exact software release of a Bayesian reasoner, a rule such as "later layers are on top of earlier layers", or even a term like "social intuition", if this is scholarly acceptable. (after Doerr, Kritsotaki and Boutsika 2011).
-Indeed anything that is scientifically or academically acceptable as a method for drawing conclusions may be included, for instance human pattern recognition.
+Indeed anything that is scientifically or academically acceptable as a method for drawing conclusions may be included for instance human pattern recognition.